Aayush-Hore/Palak-Paneer/readme.md

-This is the recipe of Palak Paneer.s
+This is the recipe of Palak Paneer.